solana-labs/solana-program-library/docs/src/token-2022/onchain.md

 Important note: if you do not wish to support Token-2022, there is nothing to do.
 Your existing on-chain program will loudly fail if an instruction includes any Token-2022 mints / accounts.

+Most likely, your program will fail with `ProgramError::IncorrectProgramId` while trying to create a CPI instruction into the Token program, providing the Token-2022 program id.

 ## Structure of this Guide